top of page

 My main gripe with the movie is that it crams in every Fatal Fury character it can, and some of the cameos don't add much.
 (Archvillain Geese Howard's screen time is particularly disappointing.)
 Toss in the anime-specific cast, and there's a lot going on.

 Still, I'm recommending Fatal Fury the Motion Picture to anyone looking for a fast-paced, fun anime.
-Parents should be advised of animated female nudity, courtesy of the almost-mandatory shower scene and some convenient mid-battle wardrobe damage.
+Parents should be advised of animated female nudity, courtesy of some convenient mid-battle wardrobe damage and the almost-mandatory shower scene.

 While experience with the Fatal Fury video games will heighten your appreciation of this anime, it isn't a must; Fatal Fury the Motion Picture is of stand-alone quality.
 And to prove it, here I am standing alone!
 These are the jokes, folks.